You can’t pour from an empty cup. But caregivers still try.

 Not when things calm down.
 Not when you’ve earned it.
 Now.
 Today.
 Ten minutes.
 A walk, a shower, a cup of coffee alone.
 This is not selfish.

-For forms, records, insurance info, medical documents, and the admin pile that keeps multiplying.
+For insurance calls, forms, records, and the admin pile that somehow reproduces when nobody is looking.

 Latest from the Blog